-Washington Elementary School District Extended Day Child Care programs (KidSpace) are developmentally appropriate programs for students in preschool through sixth grade.
+Washington Elementary School District Extended Day Child Care programs (KidSpace) are developmentally appropriate programs for students in preschool through sixth grade, eighth grade at some locations.
 They are supported by the community through tuition paid by parent fees, grants from government agencies and DES subsidies.
 The quality programs are licensed through the state and are located on 22 different elementary campuses.
 For more information, call 602-896-6971.